What is our study about?

 Who is doing the study?

-The study is being led by faculty from Grande Prairie Regional College (GPRC), in partnership with a number of community organizations who work with youth.
+The study is being led by faculty from Grande Prairie Regional College (GPRC), in partnership with a number of community organizations who work with youth in Jasper.
 College students and other young people from the community are working on the project as assistants and interviewers.